Windows Malware Firewall Description

 Windows Malware Firewall is Part of the FakeVimes Family of Fake Security Software

 Malware in the FakeVimes family has been active for several years, at least since 2009.
 Windows Malware Firewall is a fairly typical example of malware in the FakeVimes family which means that most security programs have no problems removing Windows Malware Firewall.
 However, fake security software in the FakeVimes family released in 2012 will often include a rootkit component that can be quite hard to remove.
-Apart from Windows Malware Firewall, examples of fake anti-virus programs in the FakeVimes family released in 2012 include programs like Windows Command Processor, Windows Custom Safety, Keep Center Keeper, Windows Antibreach Module, Personal Internet Security 2011, Fake Windows Antivirus 2012, Best Antivirus Software, Smart Engine, Windows Efficiency Console, Presto TuneUp, Windows Advanced User Patch, Windows Custom Management, Windows Antibreach Tool, Windows Antivirus Suite, Extra Antivirus, Windows Antivirus Tool, Windows Component Protector, Windows Antivirus Release, Best Malware Protection, Windows Antivirus Patch, Additional Guard, Windows Efficiency Accelerator, Live Enterprise Suite, Best Virus Protection, My Security Wall, Security Master AV, Activate Ultimate Protection, Malware Protection, Windows Antivirus Rampart, Windows Antivirus Helper, Fast Antivirus 2009, Smart Anti-Malware Protection, Windows Custodian Utility, Antimalware PC Safety, Windows Daily Adviser, Windows Abnormality Checker, Windows Control Series, Advanced Antispyware Solution, PC Live Guard, Windows Antivirus Care, Windows Active HotSpot, Windows Accelerator Pro, Internet Security Suite, Windows Crucial Scanner, Windows Advanced Toolkit, Windows AntiHazard Helper, Windows Activity Debugger, Windows Defence Counsel, System Smart Security, Windows Be-on-Guard Edition, Live PC Care, Virus Melt, Anti-Malware Lab, Windows Care Taker, Internet Security Essentials, Windows Defence Unit, Windows Antivirus Adviser, Smart Internet Protection 2012, Windows Activity Booster, Windows Defence Master, Total Anti Malware Protection, Windows Advanced Security Center, Antivirus Smart Protection, Windows Antibreaking System, Volcano Security Suite, Windows AntiBreach Suite, Home Malware Cleaner, Windows Debug Center, Smart PC Cleaner, Windows Antihazard Solution, Windows AntiBreach Helper, Windows Antivirus Patrol, CleanUp Antivirus, Smart Internet Protection 2011, Windows Antivirus Machine, Windows Cleaning Tools, A-fast Antivirus, My Security Shield, Smart Security, Smart Virus Eliminator, Security Antivirus, Windows Defending Center, Windows Cleaning Toolkit, My Security Engine, Windows Basic Antivirus, Windows Anti-Malware Patch, Enterprise Suite, Windows AntiBreach Patrol, Home Safety Essentials, VirusSecurity, Windows AntiHazard Center, System Protection Tools, PC Security Guardian, Windows Antivirus Booster, Windows Daily Advisor, Personal Security Sentinel, Virus Doctor and Windows Active Guard.
+Apart from Windows Malware Firewall, examples of fake anti-virus programs in the FakeVimes family released in 2012 include programs like Windows Command Processor, Windows Custom Safety, Keep Center Keeper, Windows Antibreach Module, Personal Internet Security 2011, Fake Windows Antivirus 2012, Best Antivirus Software, Smart Engine, Windows Efficiency Console, Presto TuneUp, Windows Advanced User Patch, Windows Custom Management, Windows Antibreach Tool, Windows Antivirus Suite, Extra Antivirus, Windows Antivirus Tool, Windows Component Protector, Windows Antivirus Release, Best Malware Protection, Windows Antivirus Patch, Additional Guard, Windows Efficiency Accelerator, Live Enterprise Suite, Best Virus Protection, My Security Wall, Security Master AV, Activate Ultimate Protection, Malware Protection, Windows Antivirus Rampart, Windows Antivirus Helper, Fast Antivirus 2009, Smart Anti-Malware Protection, Windows Custodian Utility, Antimalware PC Safety, Windows Daily Adviser, Windows Abnormality Checker, Windows Control Series, Advanced Antispyware Solution, PC Live Guard, Windows Antivirus Care, Windows Active HotSpot, Windows Accelerator Pro, Internet Security Suite, Windows Crucial Scanner, Windows Advanced Toolkit, Windows AntiHazard Helper, Windows Activity Debugger, Windows Defence Counsel, System Smart Security, Windows Be-on-Guard Edition, Live PC Care, Virus Melt, Anti-Malware Lab, Windows Care Taker, Internet Security Essentials, Windows Defence Unit, Windows Antivirus Adviser, Smart Internet Protection 2012, Windows Activity Booster, Windows Defence Master, Total Anti Malware Protection, Windows Advanced Security Center, Antivirus Smart Protection, Windows Antibreaking System, Volcano Security Suite, Windows AntiBreach Suite, Home Malware Cleaner, Windows Debug Center, Smart PC Cleaner, Windows Antihazard Solution, Windows AntiBreach Helper, Windows Antivirus Patrol, CleanUp Antivirus, Smart Internet Protection 2011, Windows Antivirus Machine, Windows Cleaning Tools, A-fast Antivirus, My Security Shield, Smart Security, Smart Virus Eliminator, Security Antivirus, Windows Defending Center, Windows Cleaning Toolkit, My Security Engine, Windows Basic Antivirus, Windows Anti-Malware Patch, Enterprise Suite, Windows AntiBreach Patrol, Home Safety Essentials, VirusSecurity, Windows AntiHazard Center, System Protection Tools, PC Security Guardian, Windows Antivirus Booster, Windows Daily Advisor, Personal Security Sentinel, Virus Doctor, Windows Active Guard.

 The Windows Malware Firewall scam is not particularly complicated.
 Basically, this fake security program will do everything in its power to convince its victim that their computer system is severely infected with various kinds of viruses and Trojans.
 However, trying to use Windows Malware Firewall to fix these problems only results in error messages and redirects claiming that the victim must purchase a 'full version' of Windows Malware Firewall in order to fix the supposed malware infection on their computer system.
 Of course, since Windows Malware Firewall has absolutely no real ant-virus capabilities, paying for this fake security program is a waste of money in addition to a severe security risk.